forge-55/bunkeros/TROUBLESHOOTING.md

 **Solution:**
 This is now fixed in BunkerOS.
 The fixes include:

-1. **Launch scripts copied to system location** - Scripts are now in `/usr/local/bin/` instead of user-specific paths
+1. **Launch script copied to system location** - Script is now in `/usr/local/bin/` instead of user-specific paths
-2. **Dynamic BunkerOS directory detection** - Enhanced edition launcher finds BunkerOS repo automatically
-3. **Proper environment variable export** - All necessary Wayland variables are set during session startup
+2. **Proper environment variable export** - All necessary Wayland variables are set during session startup

 **If you're stuck at a broken SDDM:**